 The Pediatric Nephrology Division at UNC is unique in that it is housed in the Department of Medicine rather than the Department of Pediatrics.
 The pediatric and adult programs are largely integrated from an educational perspective with both adult and pediatric fellows attending most teaching conferences together.
 The clinical experiences are separate.
-The pediatric fellows have the opportunity to closely interact with a large number of faculty with diverse areas of expertise creating a much greater and effective critical mass than is present in most pediatric nephrology programs.
-This integrated approach allows for more research opportunities, close interaction with the internal medicine nephrology fellows, and faculty-fellow collaboration.
+The pediatric fellows have the opportunity to closely interact with a large number of faculty with diverse areas of expertise creating a rich environment for research collaboration, collaborative learning, and comradery.

 Training opportunities include:

 The first year of a pediatric nephrology fellowship is dedicated to clinical service which provides inpatient and outpatient experience in all aspects of pediatric nephrology including dialysis and transplantation.
 All pediatric nephrology patients are covered by pediatric housestaff with nephrology fellows and attendings providing consultative services.
 The outpatient clinic sees over 2,000 visits annually.
-There are typically 10-15 children managed through the Carrboro dialysis center on chronic home peritoneal dialysis.
+There are typically 15-20 children managed through the Carrboro dialysis center on chronic home peritoneal dialysis.
 Fellows will gain competency in all forms of dialysis including intermittent hemodialysis, peritoneal dialysis, and all forms of CRRT, including CRRT in conjunction with ECMO circuits.
-Fellows can furthur expect to develop competencies in peforming renal biopsies and managing kids with CKD, due to a wide variety of congenital anomalies of the urinary tract, glomerular diseases and renal tubular disorders.
+Fellows can further expect to develop competencies in performing renal biopsies and managing children with CKD, due to a wide variety of congenital anomalies of the urinary tract, glomerular diseases and renal tubular disorders.

-The second and third years are usually devoted to research.
-Several fellows have opted to complete their MPH in Epidemiology at the Gillings School of Public Health under the T32 NIH Research Training Grant.
-Opportunities exist for either clinical or basic science research in molecular and cell biology, immunologic, genetic, and translational aspects of kidney disease.
+The second and third years are typically devoted to research and scholarship.
+Several fellows have opted to complete their MPH in Epidemiology or MSc in Clinical Research at the Gillings School of Public Health under the T32 NIH Research Training Grant.
+Opportunities also exist for clinical or basic science research in molecular and cell biology, immunologic, genetic, and translational aspects of kidney disease.